-The district will provide all students, including transgender students, the opportunity to participate in physical education and athletic programs/opportunities in a manner that is consistent with his or her gender identity.
+The district will provide all students, including transgender and gender-expansive students, the opportunity to participate in physical education and athletic programs/opportunities in a manner that is consistent with their gender identity.

-A student may seek review of his or her eligibility for participation in interscholastic athletics by the procedure set forth in the Washington Interscholastic Activities Association (WIAA) handbook.
+A student may seek review of their eligibility for participation in interscholastic athletics by working through the Gender Identity Participation procedure set forth in the Washington Interscholastic Activities Association (WIAA) handbook.